Powering the future: explore the rise of renewable energy jobs

 Jobs in renewable energy are primarily in the bioenergy, geothermal, hydropower, solar, and wind industries.
 These clean energy jobs typically involve manufacturing, distribution, installation, and maintenance of renewable energy by solar panel installers, energy engineers, wind turbine technicians, and other professionals.

-According to the 2023 Electricity Market Report from the International Energy Agency (IEA), renewables and nuclear energy will meet almost all the growth needs of the global electricity supply by 2025.
+According to the 2025 Electricity Market Report from the International Energy Agency (IEA), renewables and nuclear energy are expected to meet all the growth needs of the global electricity supply through 2027.

 Energy efficiency jobs involve manufacturing and installing energy-efficient lighting and appliances, upgrading old heating and cooling systems, and increasing insulation.
 These green jobs can help to decrease emissions and strain on the electric grid while lowering individual and organizational utility costs.